Cameron-Walden/about-me-1/README.md

 ## About Me
 purpose of the app

-### Author: Katy Roffe / seattle-code 201d78
+### Author: Katy Roffe

 ### Links and Resources

-submission PR
-Any Links you used as reference
+Color scheme designed by: [Coolors.co](https://coolors.co/)

 ### Reflections and Comments
+Listening to music that sounds like it's about the end of the world makes coding the incredibly ordinary details about one's life feel so much more impressive.